forteus19/zcb-gui/README.md

 # PLS READ

-PLEASE DO NOT USE THIS PROGRAM IT REALLY SUCKS go to the better version: https://github.com/zeozeozeo/zcb3
+PLEASE DO NOT USE THIS PROGRAM IT REALLY SUCKS go to the better version: https://github.com/zeozeozeo/zcb3 PLEASE DO NOT USE THIS PROGRAM IT REALLY SUCKS go to the better version: https://github.com/zeozeozeo/zcb3 PLEASE DO NOT USE THIS PROGRAM IT REALLY SUCKS go to the better version: https://github.com/zeozeozeo/zcb3

 #  zcb-gui